What is Earth Challenge 2020?

 The timeline for Earth Challenge 2020 spans eighteen months.

-- In 2018, we are asking people around the world to submit research questions to inform the direction of the project.
+- In 2018, we asked people around the world to submit research questions to inform the direction of the project and heard from communities on all seven continents.

 - In 2019, hackathons will be hosted around the world to help create the technologies that will underpin Earth Challenge 2020 and encourage existing citizen science projects to join our efforts.